DomWilliams0/name-needed/README.md

 The environment variable `NN_LOG` configures logging, set it to one of `trace`, `debug`, `info` (default), `warning`, `error`, `critical`.

+The `--scenario` parameter chooses a specific situation to spawn entities in, for example people hauling things to a chest or wandering around and picking up food.
+Provide an invalid scenario to list all available ones (sorry, what an awful interface).

 ### Usage